 12th grade UC Approved Honors course Full Year

 Pre-requisite: An “A” or “B” in AP English Language and Composition or an “An” in English 11 with instructor approval.

 The Advanced Placement course for Literature and Composition will guide the highest-achieving cadets to become better writers and more critical readers.
-Through extensive reading and response to a wide range of literary genres, and a wide variety of writing exercises and formal written assignments, students will gain analytical skills necessary for success in any college discipline.
-Several representative authors are studied in the genres of poetry, drama, fiction (novel and short story,) and expository prose while moving at a college level pace.
+Through extensive reading and response to a wide range of literary genres and a wide variety of writing exercises and formal written assignments, students will gain the analytical skills necessary for success in any college discipline.
+Several representative authors are studied in the genres of poetry, drama, fiction (novel and short story,) and expository prose while moving at a college-level pace.
 This course is meant to replace a college introductory literature course, and in preparation for this, students will take several longer papers through a series of drafts to learn to evaluate their own and others’ literary analysis strategies.
 During the second semester, the class will include extensive preparation for the AP Literature and Composition exam in May.